Beyond the appraisal report: the appraiser’s voice

 There are at least two ways of inquiring into highest and best use.
 One is to study the concept in books and/or attend lectures and conferences.
-The other is to park yourself in front of a parcel of land and look deeply into what is happening on site and around.
+The other is to visit a parcel of land and look deeply into what is happening on site and around.
 The first approach is about the world of models and ideas; the second will give you insights into the emerging land use for that parcel, into your role as an appraiser, and maybe even as a consultant and how you may help your community.
-As a subject matter expert, you are looking at reality, as it is, “out there.”
+As a subject matter expert, you are looking at reality, as it is, ‘out there.’

-As you sit looking at the parcel of property in front of you, you will begin to see the myriad of forces that affect it.
+As you observe the parcel of property in front of you, you will begin to see the myriad of forces that affect it.
 There is the developer, who has a predisposition say, for building strip malls.
-There is the developer’s banker who is concerned with feasibility, market demand and absorption, building on budget and on time, and ensuring the developer has the financial capacity to repay debt.
+There is the developer’s banker, who is concerned with feasibility, market demand and absorption, building on budget and on time, and ensuring the developer has the financial capacity to repay debt.
 While the zoning currently permits a strip mall, the local planning department may be reviewing the neighbourhood with an eye toward higher density housing to address housing and affordability needs and policies.
-And finally, you are well aware that the activity of the owner-developer is partly determined by short term constraints of manpower and financing, rather than by what might be more profitable in the medium term or long term.
+And finally, you are well aware that the activity of the owner-developer is partly determined by short-term constraints of manpower and financing, rather than by what might be more profitable in the medium-term or long-term.

-Uncertainty is another idea that fits poorly into the concept of highest and best use which assumes everything in the Universe fits like cogs in a clock.
-Highest and best use and the “clock” model are both based on the belief that if only we had enough information, we would all get the same answer and it would be the right answer.
-Science left the notion of certainty behind in the 1920’s with the development of Heisenberg’s Uncertainty Principle.
-Essentially, it says, the closer you peer at a tree the less you see of the forest.
-It’s nothing new, it just got itself enshrined as a principle of electron movement back then.
-Later, the phenomena were (was) split into the Uncertainty Principle and the observer effect, but that’s another story.
-What’s important for us all to see is that it is not a shortcoming on the part of the observer (including appraisers!).
-Rather, it is an inherent part of the Universe we live in.
+Uncertainty is another idea that fits poorly into the concept of highest and best use, which assumes everything in the universe fits like cogs in a clock.
+Highest and best use and the ‘clock’ model are both based on the belief that, if only we had enough information, we would all get the same answer and it would be the right answer.
+Science left the notion of certainty behind in the 1920s with the development of Heisenberg’s Uncertainty Principle.
+Essentially, it says, the closer you peer at a tree, the less you see of the forest.
+It is nothing new.
+It just got itself enshrined as a principle of electron movement back then.
+Later, the phenomena were split into the Uncertainty Principle and the observer effect, but that is another story.
+What is important for us all to see is that it is not a shortcoming on the part of the observer (including appraisers).
+Rather, it is an inherent part of the universe in which we live.

-So, in fact, the appraiser is an integral member of the community, clarifying what market values are, and as a result affecting a large number of outcomes in society.
-Through our supposedly “independent, unbiased and objective” analyses of highest and best use, we, in fact, opine on “what is best for the community.”
-But because we live in a society of values that conflict and compete for resources, it is fair game to be asked, “Highest” in what sense?
+So, in fact, the appraiser is an integral member of the community, clarifying market values, and, as a result, affecting a large number of outcomes in society.
+Through our supposedly ‘independent, unbiased and objective’ analyses of highest and best use, we, in fact, opine on ‘what is best for the community.’
+But, because we live in a society of values that conflict and compete for resources, it is fair game to be asked, “Highest” in what sense?
 “Best” for whom?

 When you think about it, of course, opinions are subjective.
 They have to be.
 Otherwise, everyone’s would be the same.

-The real question then, is since every appraiser is going to have an effect on the marketplace, and more broadly, since every individual is going to have an effect on their communities, what do you want your effect to be?
-Answer: Fairness, integrity, maybe even innovation.
+The real question then is that since every appraiser is going to have an effect on the marketplace, and more broadly, since every individual is going to have an effect on his or her community, what do you want your effect to be?
+Answer: fairness, integrity, maybe even innovation.

 The concept of highest and best use is from 19th Century classical economics when most of the concepts assumed a perfect market.
 As we know, real estate is not a perfect market.
 The idiosyncrasies of the players give rise to significant uncertainty as to what will happen.
-Even if the collected data were identical, the predisposition that appraisers bring to weighting it differently results in different conclusions.
-So let’s quit looking for the perfect answer.
-The Universe is not a clock, and neither is the cacophony of causes from which a property’s use emerges.
+Even if the collected data was identical, the predisposition that appraisers bring to weighting it differently results in different conclusions.
+So, let’s quit looking for the perfect answer.
+The universe is not a clock, and neither is the cacophony of causes from which a property’s use emerges.

-There is a better model of land use and it was developed by Professor James Graaskamp in the 1970’s.
-He called it Most Probable Use.
+There is a better model of land use that was developed by Professor James Graaskamp in the 1970s.
+He called it ‘most probable use.’
 It emphasized the conflicts and cooperation between the three groups mentioned: users, suppliers and agencies.
-The model made room for subjectivity and to some lesser extent, for the uncertainty that is inherent in our Universe.
-Or, in other words, the most probable use model accommodates the reality of the confusion that we see when we hold a lot of information at once.
-Unfortunately, the valuation profession, world-wide, has been slow to develop theory and techniques, and this one, like most, has gained little traction in the profession.
+The model made room for subjectivity and, to some lesser extent, for the uncertainty that is inherent in our universe.
+In other words, the most probable use model accommodates the reality of the confusion that we see when we hold a lot of information at once.
+Unfortunately, the valuation profession, worldwide, has been slow to develop theory and techniques, and this one, like most, has gained little traction in the profession.

-Most Probable Use acknowledges that there are only probabilities that certain things are going to happen.
-It’s right in the name: most probable use.
-The term does not imply there is one right answer, that is the highest and the best use.
+Most probable use acknowledges that there are only probabilities that certain things are going to happen.
+It is right in the name: most probable use.
+The term does not imply there is one right answer that is the highest and the best use.

 To some degree, appraisers have given away their right and their moral obligation to express their views about community and community development, in the mistaken belief that it may jeopardize their reputation as being unbiased.

-We don’t bat an eye when a doctor gives opinions on a daily basis about various medical cases, and then voices an opinion about how euthanasia ought to be regulated.
+We do not bat an eye when a doctor gives opinions on a daily basis about various medical cases, and then voices an opinion about how euthanasia ought to be regulated.
 In fact, we expect doctors to speak about all medical-related issues because we know they have experience in this area.
 We know they may be expressing their personal biases.
-That is, we expect them to differ in their opinions without being guilty of – whatever you want to call it – bias, subjectivity, lack of objectivity, whatever.
-Even when we do feel a doctor has stepped over the line and expressed a highly personal opinion, we don’t really doubt that they can still be a good doctor the next day.
-Why then are we so hard on ourselves, as appraisers?
+That is, we expect them to differ in their opinions without being guilty of bias, subjectivity, lack of objectivity, whatever.
+Even when we feel a doctor has stepped over the line and expressed a highly personal opinion, we do not really doubt that he or she can still be a good doctor the next day.
+Why then are we so hard on ourselves as appraisers?

-The authors draw a distinction here: of course, there is a difference between saying the most probable use for a certain parcel is as a strip mall, and an appraiser saying that they, personally, would like to see seniors’ housing because they would like their father to live nearby.
-Isn’t their role as advocate clashing with their role as observer?
-What if the appraiser said the current factors suggest that the most probable use is as a strip mall, but that they had also observed that this neighbourhood was bereft of seniors’ housing, compared to others?
-That way, they have not only completed the minimum requirement as an appraiser, but also shown some leadership and forward looking into community needs.
+The authors draw a distinction here: of course, there is a difference between saying the most probable use for a certain parcel is as a strip mall, and appraisers saying that they, personally, would like to see seniors’ housing because they would like their parents to live nearby.
+Is not their role as advocate clashing with their role as observer?
+What if the appraiser said the current factors suggest that the most probable use is as a strip mall, but that this neighbourhood was bereft of seniors’ housing, compared to others?
+That way, he or she has not only completed the minimum requirement as an appraiser, but also shown some leadership and forward looking into community needs.

-There is most definitely is a role for appraisers to get involved in their community by sharing their insights, knowledge and skills and being a voice on land use – be it most probable, or highest and best.
+There is most definitely a role for appraisers to get involved in their communities by sharing their insights, knowledge and skills and being a voice on land use – be it most probable, or highest and best.